Galaxy Fold is back, back again -- this time for real

 - New "protection caps" to strengthen the top and bottom of the hinge area, which had revealed natural gaps where particles could get in.

-- Metal reinforcements beneath the screen (the Infinity Flex Display), presumable to make the plastic screen stiffer.
+- Metal reinforcements beneath the screen (the Infinity Flex Display), presumably to make the plastic screen stiffer.

 - Reducing the air gap between the Fold's body and hinge.